jolo-dev/ghosttp/README.md

-# lighttp
+# gttp

-Lighttp is a lightweight HTTP server designed for your GCP function.
+`gttp` is a lightweight HTTP server designed for your GCP function.
 It's built for developing GCP functions quicker without rerunning functions manually.

 It's main feature is building routes from the given `--dir` and detect new routes when adding or delete files from the folder.